-We commend those in charge of tracking and safeguarding the controlled assets at the Herriman Library for their attention to maintaining the Controlled Assets Inventory Lists for the Herriman Library.
-The Controlled Assets Inventory Lists accurately showed additions and deletions of assets which provided an accurate basis for conducting our inventory.
-Moreover, items were added to or deleted from the respective Controlled Assets Inventory List as purchases occurred or as assets were transferred to surplus or to another library location.
+The Controlled Asset Inventory Lists should be continually updated to reflect additions and deletions of assets which will provide an accurate basis for conducting annual inventories.
+Moreover, items should be added to or deleted from the respective Controlled Assets Inventory List as purchases occur or as assets are transferred to surplus or to another library location.